Aditya Kalyanpur: Early life and background

 Aditya Kalyanpur was born in Mumbai, India.

 He began his studies at the age of five under the guidance of Tabla Maestro late Alla Rakha Khan and his son Zakir Hussain.

 He is a commerce graduate from Mithibai College.

 Performing career

 Aditya Kalyanpur was initially known for his debut performance with his guru Zakir Hussain for the Wah Taj! commercial when he was 11 years old.

-His style consists of bold and clear execution of syllables, pinpoint precision in rhythm coupled with a colossal repertoire of compositions and improvisational technique.
+His style is characterized by clear and precise articulation of syllables, rhythmic precision, a broad repertoire of compositions, and an extensive use of improvisational techniques.

 He has accompanied artists including Shivkumar Sharma, Amjad Ali Khan, Prabha Atre, N. Rajam, Sultan Khan, Shahid Parvez, Vishwa Mohan Bhatt, Satish Vyas, Shujaat Khan, and Nayan Ghosh.
 He has also accompanied Carnatic performers including T. N. Krishnan, N. Ramani, U. Shrinivas, and Lalgudi Krishnan.

 Kalyanput went on tour with A.R.
 Rahman for his JAI HO World Tour!
 He can be heard on Katy Perry's "Legendary Lovers" from her album "Prism," has recorded with Keith Richards of The Rolling Stones.